Protect your data

 - Use any name or pseudonym to identify yourself for the performers — you don't have to disclose your company name.
 This is useful for requesters who don't want to attract unnecessary interest from performers.

-- You can use the Completed tasks quality control rule to limit the number of task pages each performer can complete.
+- You can use the Completed tasks quality control rule to limit the number of task suites each performer can complete.
 This lets you better protect your data from fraud and minimize your risks (scattered data has no commercial value).

 Store data on your own server